-- The Senior Leadership Team monitor the effectiveness of this policy on a regular basis. - The Headteacher also reports to the Governing Board on the effectiveness of the policy and, if necessary, makes recommendations for further improvements. - The school keeps a variety of records of incidents. - The Headteacher keeps a record of any pupil who is suspended for a fixed-term, or who is permanently excluded. - Racial incidents must be reported to the local authority. - It is the responsibility of the Governing Board to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently. - Our school is a safe and secure environment where everyone can learn without worry.
+- The Senior Leadership Team monitor the effectiveness of this policy on a regular basis. - The Headteacher also reports to the Governing Board on the effectiveness of the policy and, if necessary, makes recommendations for further improvements. - The school keeps a variety of records of incidents. - The Headteacher keeps a record of any pupil who is suspended or who is permanently excluded. - It is the responsibility of the Governing Board to monitor the rate of suspensions and exclusions, and to ensure that the school policy is administered fairly and consistently. - Our school is a safe and secure environment where everyone can learn without worry.
 We do all we can to sustain a positive, happy and healthy whole school ethos in which any unkind and hurtful behaviour is regarded as unacceptable and immediately dealt with in an appropriate manner. - The Headteacher keeps a record of all serious behavioural issues linked to unkind and hurtful behaviour including online (appendix 2), racist incidents and homophobic incidents (appendix 3).